SeanTomlinson30/seantomlinson30.github.io/_posts/2019-3-26-academia-or-industry.md

 One online interview, a full assessment day (which was like the science version of the Krypton Factor) and a week of anxious waiting later, I got an amazing email saying that I was accepted into their 3-month internship programme.

 July 2019 will mark the start of an official 3-month pause in my PhD, which will allow me to take part in the Illumina internship programme.
 I'm extremely excited to experience working within industry and will no doubt have a follow-up post sometime in the future about what my experience was like.

+Though I haven't started the intership yes, the experiece so far has already been massively informative and something I reccomend other PhD consider doing, if they're like many of us - unsure about their answer to _the_ question.

 I would like to thank my supervisory team and MRC DTP management team for their support in my pursuing an internship mid-PhD.